 Parents always like to hear from their camper and are often disappointed if they do not receive a letter.
 Your child can send home letters or postcards if you send them with stamped, pre-addressed postcards or envelopes (Cedarkirk does not sell stamps).
 Summer campers can also send faxes or emails home to their loved ones.
-At Check-In, email/fax sheets will be sold (a packet of three for $1.00), which campers can use to write messages.
+At Check-In, email/fax sheets will be sold (a packet of three for $1), which campers can use to write messages.
 If you purchase email/fax sheets for your camper, please encourage them to write to you during rest time or before bed (many campers get busy and forget to write home)!
-Completed pages are then faxed or emailed to friends and family.
+Completed pages are then faxed or emailed to the email address/fax number you provide.
 As mentioned above, in order to keep Cedarkirk “a place apart”, it is our policy that phone use (including cell phones) is not available to campers.

 While we do not allow campers to use phones while they are at camp, we certainly understand that parents occasionally need to contact their camper regarding an emergency outside of camp.
-Should you need to get a message to your camper, you may call the camp office at 813.685.4224, x1 during normal business hours.
-Outside of those hours, please call 813.681.1354 to reach an on-duty staff member.
-All messages will be delivered to your camper immediately.
+Should you need to get a message to your camper, you may call the camp office at 813.685.4224, x1 during normal business hours (9:30a-2:30p).
+Outside of those hours, please call 813.681.1354 to reach an on-duty director.
+All messages will be delivered to your camper as quickly as possible.

-The easiest and fastest way is to visit the Cedarkirk website (www.cedarkirk.org) and click on the “Summer Camp” tab.
-You will be able to see descriptions and up-to-date availabilities in all of our summer programs, register your child for camp, and pay your registration deposit with a credit or debit card.
-You may also download a Registration Form from our website and mail it, along with a $75 deposit, to the following address: Cedarkirk, 1920 Streetman Drive, Lithia, FL, 33547.
+Visit the Cedarkirk website (www.cedarkirk.org) and click on the “Summer Camp” tab.
+From there you can click the “Register” button to see descriptions and up-to-date availabilities in all of our summer programs, register your child for camp, pay your registration deposit with a credit or debit card, and fill out required paperwork.

 Check-In for all camps except SHL and CLIP is from 4:00 pm – 5:00 pm.
 SHL and CLIP Check-In takes place from 3:00 pm – 3:30 pm.
 When you arrive at Cedarkirk, signs and staff will be posted to direct you to the location of your child’s Check-In.
 You will receive a confirmation email or letter reiterating Check-In procedures a week or two prior to the start of your child’s program.